 - a) Fighting

 - b) Stealing

 - c) The use of profanity

-- d) The use of, or being under the influence of, alcohol, tobacco, vapor cigarette, or drugs
+- d) The use of, or being under the influence of, alcohol, tobacco, vapor cigarette, marijuana, or drugs

 - e) Unsportsmanlike or rude conduct

 - f) Taunting opponents or officials

 - g) Destruction of property

 Students who exhibit any of the above behaviors may be suspended from athletic participation for a period of time and face school disciplinary action.
-If the behavior occurs during an athletic contest, the student will be removed from the contest or from the stands.
+If the behavior occurs during an athletic contest, the student will be removed from the contest or from the stands, and a parent may be required to immediately pick-up their child from the event.
 Students who fail to maintain a standard of conduct satisfactory to Thai-Chinese International School shall be ineligible to participate in athletic events for a period of time (1-9 weeks) and will be subject to student handbook disciplinary procedures.

-These responsibilities imply that proper respect should be given to the Director, teacher, coaches, officials, fellow participants, and the student body.
+These responsibilities imply that proper respect should be given to the Athletic Director, teachers, coaches, officials, fellow participants, and the student body.

-- B. The Athletic Director and coaches will have the right to act on all violations of the code, recognizing that all decisions must have the approval of the Division Principal.
-Appeals, in writing, should be directed to the Division Principal. - C. Secondary school students must maintain a GPA of 2.0 or above and may not fail any academic subjects per quarter in order to participate in extracurricular athletics.
-The most recent quarter grades will determine eligibility for the subsequent quarter. - D. Secondary school students need to receive passing grades in order to participate in extracurricular athletics.
-Any student who has a failing grade in any subject at mid-quarter (progress report time) or on a quarterly report card may become ineligible to participate in organized extracurricular athletic competition until the next progress or grade reporting period.
+- A. The Athletic Director and coaches will have the right to act on all violations of the code, recognizing that all decisions must have the approval of the Head of Division.
+Appeals, in writing, should be directed to the Head of Division. - B. Middle and high school students must maintain a GPA of 2.0 or above and should not fail any academic subjects in order to participate in extracurricular athletics.
+The most recent quarter or mid-quarter grades will determine eligibility for the subsequent quarter.
 Students who are struggling academically will be evaluated by their team of teachers, who will decide by consensus whether or not to implement an academic suspension from extra-curricular activities.
-Parents will be notified if it is decided that a student is ineligible to participate in extracurricular athletics. - E. Elementary school students need to receive passing grades in order to participate in extracurricular athletics.
-Any student who has a failing grade in any subject at mid-quarter (progress report time) or on a quarter report card may become ineligible to participate in organized extracurricular athletic competition until the next progress or grade reporting period.
-Students who are struggling academically will be evaluated by their team of teachers who will decide by consensus whether or not to implement an academic suspension from extra-curricular activities.
+Parents will be notified if it is decided that a student is ineligible to participate in extracurricular athletics. - C. Elementary school students need to receive passing grades in order to participate in extracurricular athletics.
+Any student with a failing grade in any subject on a quarterly report card may become ineligible to participate in an organized extracurricular athletic competition until the next progress or grade reporting period.
+Students who are struggling academically will be evaluated by their team of teachers, who will decide by consensus whether or not to implement an academic suspension from extra-curricular activities.
 Parents will be notified if it is decided that a student is ineligible to participate in extracurricular athletics.